Frequently Asked Questions

 How do you provide a safer experience with the current concerns of COVID-19?

 I minimize my use of equipment and am a single staff office.
-Most local physical therapy offices are within multi-office buildings with additional foot traffic in addition to having multiple staff and multiple patients in the office area.
-My home office is located just inside the front door with a sink available nearby.
+Most local physical therapy offices have multiple staff and multiple patients in the office area.
 I also have a 'travel set' of supplies and treatment table to allow for visiting your residence.

-Space is more than adequate at my home office or gym location (see video below).
+Space is more than adequate at my office or gym location (see pictures below).